cbroberg/websockets/README.md

 # Usage

+`yarn`
+`cd client`
+`yarn`
+`cd ..`
 `run dev`

 This will run both the server and the client.
 It will also open one web browser on http://localhost:3000.
-This will the Red player.
+This will be the Red player.
 You need to open another tab (or browser) and go to http://localhost:3000 again.
 This will be the Yellow player and then the game can start with the players alternating turns until one wins.